caadams4/cyberblog/wolvCTF/wolvCTF.md

 ### Examine the code

 The challenge includes one binary file and is reminiscent of an old license key crack.
-Let's download the [homework_help](./homework_help) binary and examine with Ghidra.
+Let's download the [homework_help](./homework_help) binary and examine it with Ghidra.

-* If you're not familiar with Ghidra, it's a sick NSA tool used to decompile binaries.
-[Check it out on Github](https://github.com/NationalSecurityAgency/ghidra)
+* If you're not familiar with Ghidra, it's a tool used to decompile binaries.
+[Check it out](https://github.com/NationalSecurityAgency/ghidra)

 Here's the decompiled main function: